Supercolony-net/Grant-Milestone-Delivery/deliveries/openbrush_follow_up-milestone_1.md

 **Context**

-In the scope of that milestone, we investigated what takes most part of the size of the code and tried to reduce it or provide a report about potential optimizations.
+In the scope of that milestone, we investigated what takes most of the code and tried to reduce it or provide a report about potential optimization processes.

 A lot of space was taken by the blob from `ink_storage::collections::StorageHashMap`.
 So we implemented a lightweight version without caching of elements(`SimpleHashMap`)